tsunami416604/azure-docs.hu-hu/articles/connectors/apis-list.md

 ### <a name="control-workflow"></a>Vezérlési munkafolyamat

-Az alábbiakban a beépített műveletek munkatársaként és a műveletek a logikai alkalmazás munkafolyamat szabályozása:
+A Logic Apps biztosít beépített műveleteket a strukturálja, és a műveletek a logikai alkalmazás munkafolyamat ellenőrzése:

 |   |   |   |   |
 |---|---|---|---|